tel2geo/t2g/README.md

 ## contact
-Feel free to contact me for a partnership, a job opportunity, i am currently open to most of coding proposals at **contact@ctrlfagency.com**.
+Feel free to contact me for a partnership, a job opportunity, i am currently open to most of coding proposals at **webmaster@tel2geo.fr**.
+&nbsp;
 Sincerely,
 Thibaut LOMBARD.